 Even in the midst of busy streets, these apartments offer water views of the Hudson River and are located within walking distance of Riverside Park.
 In search of other horizons?
 Browse other apartments for rent in New York.

-The Courts at Huntington Station Apartments in Alexandria, VA
+Explore then refuel naturally: The Courts at Huntington Station Apartments

 Well-being is top priority at this apartment complex, which was designed to promote a healthy, green lifestyle.
 The urban athlete who lives here, minutes from Four Mile Run and the trails surrounding the Potomac River, as well as the 45-mile-long Washington & Old Dominion canal trails, will have no excuse not to explore.